How to Give Guitar Lessons - A Humorous Look

 Week 10 - Try to be nice about the fact that the student still hasn't practiced any of the songs you showed him and that the songs the student brought in are all unlistenable.
 Pick one you think you can teach him anyway, work out the chords in real time, and show him how the circle of fifths helped you figure them out, once you figured out which key the song was in.
 Write down the chords for him and show him a picking pattern he could use.
 Go over it twice before he leaves, making him try to play along.

 Week 11 - Try to be nice about the fact that the student hasn't practiced the song you worked out for him (or any of the other songs you gave him to learn).
 Pretend that you don't find his excuses laughable.
 Introduce the student to the four most common barre chord structures and show how they can allow him to play almost any song in almost any key.
+Tell him that they're really "Secret Super-Power Chords" so maybe he'll stop whining about the "power chords" his friend plays through the distortion pedal on his electric.
 Introduce a song that uses at least one of those chords.

 Give the student the name of the teacher that "everybody likes," while standing firm on your refusal to refund twelve weeks' worth of lesson fees.

 Call the first student on your waiting list to set up a meeting with the student and at least one parent.
 Explain that you teach guitar, not just a single style or handful of songs but the instrument itself.
 You want to give the student the tools to continue to grow as a musician long after the lessons are over or his tastes in music change.
 Note that the parent seems to think that's a good idea.

 Whatever else you get out of our pages, I hope you come away with some great ideas for "sharing the joy."

 All material, illustrations, and content of this web site is copyrighted ?
 2001, 2002, 2003, 2004, 2005, 2006,